-Pink-footed goose abundance traditionally has been determined using raw counts in November, but counts in April or May have also been conducted for the last eight years because of concerns about increasing (negative) bias in the November counts.
+Population status. - Pink-footed Goose abundance traditionally has been determined in November, but counts in April or May have also been conducted for the last eight years because of concerns about increasing (negative) bias in the November counts.
 Indeed, in six of those years, May counts have exceeded those in November, suggesting the possibility that birds were missed during the November counts (because only population losses occur between November and May).
 Thus, spring counts have become the standard for updating the harvest management strategy.
 During the 2015 hunting season, however, Denmark eliminated hunting in January because of an unexpectedly low count in May 2015.
 Subsequent counts in November 2015 and May 2016 assured us that the count in May 2015 was biased low (likely by a large amount).
 Obviously, differences in counts between November and May are problematic because one or both counts may be biased to an unknown degree in any given year and because of differences in timing.
-Thus, we have adopted an admittedly ad hoc solution, in which the November or May count that is deemed most accurate by those conducting the censuses is used for the purpose of updating the harvest strategy.
+Thus, we have adopted an admittedly ad hoc solution, in which the November or May count that is deemed most reliable is used for the purpose of updating the harvest strategy.

-The population count in November 2016 was 88,000 - 104,000, with the range of uncertainty a result of delayed timing of some counts (Madsen et al. 2017.
-Svalbard Pink-Footed Goose Population Status Report 2016-17.
-AEWA European Goose Management Platform Data Centre, Aarhus University).
-In April/May 2017 population size was estimated as 88,000, which we use for purposes of this report.
+The population count in November 2016 was 88 000 - 104 000, with the range of uncertainty a result of delayed timing of some counts.
+In April/May 2016 population size was estimated as 88 000, which we use for purposes of this report.
 The proportion of young-of-the-year in November 2016 was 0.196, which is much higher than the long-term average of 0.138 (sd = 0.050).
-Thus, the population was comprised of about 17,000 young-of-the-year and about 71,000 adults.
+Thus, the population was comprised of about 17 000 young-of-the-year and about

+71 000 adults.
 This year, Svalbard has experienced a later than normal spring, with only 4 days above freezing in May 2017.